• Skip to primary navigation

 After 15 minutes of simmering, transfer the contents of the pot to a high-powered blender.
 Secure the lid and blend for 60 seconds or until completely smooth.

-Use a Vitamix
+Use a VItamix

 As always, I recommend using a Vitamix Blender to make this butternut squash soup with the creamiest, silky-smooth texture.